kuldeepaher01/AutoPass-extension/README.md

 If you are experiencing continuous looping on the Vierp website, it may be due to slow internet connections.
 To fix this, add a delay in the `content.js` file within the `vierp` function.
 Look for any numbers and change them to 1000 or 1500, depending on your connection speed.

-#### Issues with Web Store Installation

-If you are experiencing issues with installing the extension from the web store, try uninstalling and reinstalling it.

 #### Issues with Popup Submission

-If you have already submitted all the details in the popup when installing the extension but are unable to submit, close the popup and refresh the Vierp page.
-The popup will reappear, and you can enter the details again.
+If you have already submitted all the details in the popup when installing the extension but are unable to submit, try manual method for installation.
+(I am working on this)

 #### Other Issues